vendia/blog/pages/product-data-privacy.md

           ### Secure at rest and in motion

-          Combined with our secure infrastructure stack, goes beyond 'encrypted at rest and in motion,' resulting in verifiable guarantees around data accuracy and resilience, so you know your data is safe at all times.
+          Our serverless distributed ledger and secure infrastructure stack goes beyond 'encrypted at rest and in motion,' resulting in verifiable guarantees around data accuracy and resilience, so you know your data is safe at all times.
         wrapTheColumnInACard: false
 seo:
   noindex: false